selcukemiravci/XRPL-Discord-Bot/build.md

       cd ripple-intern-hackathon-2023
       npm install discord.js
       npm install --save dotenv
+      npm install -S langchain

-Note: In the package.json file, make sure the "main" field is pointing to the correct location of index.js Contact us if you want access to the token in .env :)
+Note: In the `package.json` file, make sure the "main" field is pointing to the correct location of index.js Contact us if you want access to the token in .env)